KarlMeierMattern/Full-Stack/NextJS.md

 - The result can then be distributed and cached in a Content Delivery Network (CDN).
 Whenever a user visits your application, the cached result is served.

 > [!NOTE]
-> Time-based revalidation: Automatically revalidates data after a certain amount of time has passed.
+> **Time-based revalidation**: Automatically revalidates data after a certain amount of time has passed.
 Useful for data that changes infrequently and freshness is not as critical.
-> On-demand revalidation: Manually revalidate data based on an event (e.g. form submission).
+> **On-demand revalidation**: Manually revalidate data based on an event (e.g. form submission).
 Useful when you want to ensure the latest data is shown as soon as possible (e.g. when content from your headless CMS is updated).

 ![Screenshot 2024-05-29 at 18 12 58](https://github.com/KarlMeierMattern/Full-Stack/assets/99612323/d40364d7-86fa-428f-975c-dc261be3ea81)

-Benefits of static rendering:
+**Benefits of static rendering**
 - Faster Websites - Prerendered content can be cached and globally distributed.
 This ensures that users around the world can access your website's content more quickly and reliably.
 - Reduced Server Load - Because the content is cached, your server does not have to dynamically generate content for each user request.
 - SEO - Prerendered content is easier for search engine crawlers to index, as the content is already available when the page loads.
 This can lead to improved search engine rankings.